schuyler-smith/phylosmith/README.md

 install_github('schuyler-smith/phylosmith')
 ```

+for WINDOWS you need to install RTools, when prompted, select 'add rtools to system PATH'

 ## Data

 `phylosmith` includes two mock datasets.
 They are made to meet the phyloseq requirements, but do not represent real data; and therefore are not always perfect examples, but generally demonstrate how the functions operate.